MSW Field Placement

 This deep-dive into your learning will equip you with the skills and knowledge necessary to be well prepared to take the next step in your career.

 In your internship you will participate full-time in an organization that aligns with your concentration of study, experience a wide range of learning activities, focus solely on your internship and receive support and guidance from dedicated field faculty.

-- Traditional students (those holding an undergraduate degree other than a BSW) are at the placement site four days a week, typically Monday through Thursday, for 32 hours per week for two consecutive semesters.
+- Traditional students (those holding an undergraduate degree other than a BSW) are at the placement site for a minimum of 900 hours.

 - Students in Leadership and Social Change; Children, Youth, and Family Services; Health Care; and Mental Health concentrations begin the internship either during the summer semester or fall semester.
 School Social Work concentration students begin the internship in the fall semester, and follow the school district calendar.